 Therapist in Edinburgh, Glasgow, Falkirk, Dublin

 Stuart is a psychoanalyst, hypnotherapist, counsellor, psychotherapist, life coach, complementary therapist and multi faith practitioner.
 He is a member of medical, sociological, psychological and public health organisations as well as being well qualified as a therapist.

 Stuart is a well qualified therapist in a range of disciplines.
 He is subject to voluntary regulation by the CNHC (the UK regulator for complementary health set up with UK support and funding) and is registered with both the CNHC and FHT AR schemes.
 AR or accredited register schemes are maintained by the professional standards authority (AR-PSA) for healthcare professionals not subject to statutory regulation.
 He is also registered with the Register of Health Care Practitioners, another voluntary regulator.

 Stuart’s training involved 3 years of post graduate training and assessment 1993-1996, This meant over 200 client cases (over 1,000 client hours) being assessed and all standards assessed by City and Guilds NVQ to level 4 TDLB standards.
 He has studied philosophy and psychology at university level including in his MSc Psychology.

 Philosophy that applies to therapy

 Influences include but do not limit by:

-Psychoanalysis, counselling, psychotherapy, hypnotherapy, talking therapy, listening skills, hypnosis, cognitive behavioural analysis therapy, psychotherapist, hypnotherapist, counsellor, psychology, psychologist, hypnotherapist, Edinburgh, Stirling, Glasgow, Falkirk, mindfulness, eastern philosophy, Buddhism, Taoism, Zen, MBCT, MBSR, Mindfulness teaching, psychodynamic.
+Psychoanalysis, counselling, psychotherapy, hypnotherapy, talking therapy, listening skills, hypnosis, cognitive behavioural analysis therapy, psychotherapist, hypnotherapist, counsellor, psychology, psychologist, hypnotherapist, Edinburgh, Stirling, Dublin, Glasgow, Falkirk, mindfulness, eastern philosophy, Buddhism, Taoism, Zen, MBCT, MBSR, Mindfulness teaching, psychodynamic.